Take Control of Your Physical File Cabinet and Go Digital Using Your Mac!

 Software

-For the simplest setup, you do not need to invest loads in a software program.
+You do not need to invest loads in a software program for the simplest setup.
 If you go together with both of the scanners I mentioned above, they come with software for purchasing paper into your Mac.
-In addition to that software program, for filing, you want a few greater things.
+In addition to that software program for filing, you want a few greater things.

 Dropbox

 Dropbox is a marvel.
-If you don’t have it installed, but for your Mac, you are simply lacking out.
+You simply lack it if you don’t install it for your Mac.
 Dropbox creates a folder on your Mac.
 When you use your Dropbox folder, your documents magically seem on any other tool connected to your Dropbox account.
 It’s an exquisite way to percentage files among Macs, iPhones, and iPads.

 Other Optional Software

-This software isn’t always essential; however, it’s going to make your lifestyles a bit simpler.
-I’ll come up with a brief description of each here.
-Later, whilst we speak approximately the workflow, we can dig into how to use each one.
+This software isn’t always essential but will simplify your lifestyle.
+I’ll provide a brief description of each here.
+Later, while we discuss the workflow, we can discuss how to use each one.

 Hazel

 Think of Hazel as your assistant.
-Hazel watch folders and take moves on documents primarily based on rules.
-I use it to observe documents with unique documents names and mechanically file them into the perfect places in my virtual filing cabinet.
+Hazel watches folders and takes moves on documents primarily based on rules.
+I use it to observe documents with unique document names and mechanically file them into the perfect places in my virtual filing cabinet.

 TextExpander

-Text Expander is software, so one can let you create keyboard shortcuts to duplicate repetitive tasks.
-For example, if you locate yourself typing your deal with plenty, create a Text Expander snippet like and then, whenever you kind add, Text Expander will replace it together with your complete address.
+Text Expander software allows you to create keyboard shortcuts to duplicate repetitive tasks.
+For example, if you find yourself typing your deal with plenty, create a Text Expander snippet, and whenever you add it, Text Expander will replace it with your complete address.

 Goodreader

-If you’ve got an iPad, Goodreader is an outstanding utility to view all of the PDF files you may be developing and storing into your Digital Filing Cabinet.
-It’s one of those Swiss Navy Knife iPad apps that I literally use ordinarily.
+If you’ve got an iPad, Goodreader is an outstanding utility for viewing all the PDF files you may be developing and storing in your Digital Filing Cabinet.
+It’s one of those Swiss Navy Knife iPad apps I ordinarily use.

 Prep-paintings

 Before we start digital filing, let’s get our gadget mounted.
-If you haven’t achieved so already, deploy Dropbox and create a Dropbox account.
-Create a folder known as “1 Scans” on your Dropbox folder.
+If you haven’t achieved this already, deploy Dropbox and create a Dropbox account.
+Create a folder known as “1 Scan” in your Dropbox folder.
 This will act as your Inbox.
-I use the no 1 inside the title to constantly appear at the top of my sorted list.
-This is particularly beneficial whilst you are the usage of this to your iPad and iPhone.
+I use the no one inside the title to constantly appear at the top of my sorted list.
+This is particularly beneficial while you use it on your iPad and iPhone.
 Create a “Records” folder in Dropbox.
 This is your submitting cabinet.
 Once this folder is created, prepare it any way you want.
 Here is the structure that I use.

 Records Personal

-Feel loose to apply something shape you suspect works first-rate for you.
+Feel free to apply something that you suspect works first-rate for you.
 Don’t cross too loopy with nested organized folders, though.
 Why?
-Well, take into account this is a virtual system.
+Well, take into account that this is a virtual system.
 You can use Spotlight to search for any record you want.

-If you are using the Neat or Fujitsu scanners, the software program comes with an optical individual recognition software program (OCR.)
+If you use the Neat or Fujitsu scanners, the software program comes with an optical individual recognition software program (OCR.)
 This software program will convert the scanned photo into real text, which is indexed through the system.
-So, instead of worry about which your final cell phone bill is, hearth up Spotlight and type 2013 April Verizon, and your invoice will magically seem.
+So, instead of worrying about your final cell phone bill, look up Spotlight and type 2013 April Verizon, and your invoice will magically appear.

 Naming Conventions

-I heard Merlin Mann communicate on a podcast some years ago approximately how he organizes his files.
+I heard Merlin Mann communicate on a podcast some years ago about how he organizes his files.
 Until I heard him, I lived in a world wherein all my documents lived in neat folders within subfolders.
-The trouble became, I may want to by no means discover anything.
-His idea becomes to put the entirety into as few folders as feasible.
-He becomes talking, especially approximately text and Word documents.
+The trouble became that I may want to discover nothing by any means.
+His idea is to put the entirety into as few folders as feasible.
+He began talking, especially about text and Word documents.
 I’m extending here to this machine.

-The factor is, I give every file a date stamp and a terrific enough description that I can find it later.
+The factor is that I give every file a date stamp and a terrific enough description that I can find it later.
 These documents then pass into a limited set of folders so I can easily retrieve them later.
-If I’m ever seeking out a document, I can use Spotlight to look for it.
-I can also get smart and create a Custom seek within the Finder that continually seems for documents with a given call.
+If I’m ever seeking a copy, I can use Spotlight to look for it.
+I can also get smart and create a Custom desire within the Finder that continually seems for documents with a given call.

 TextExpander

-TextExpander can make this manner even simpler.
+TextExpander can make this even simpler.
 Thanks again to Merlin Mann and Dave Sparks for the suggestion.
 With TextExpander, I define templates for the files that I create often.
-Then, I handiest want to kind the TextExpander keyword to create regular filenames robotically.
+Then, I first want to use the TextExpander keyword to create regular filenames robotically.
 This makes searching and retrieving the statistics later even easier.
-Using my mobile telephone invoice as an example.
-The bill comes every month, so I can create a TextExpander snippet (template) as follows.
+I’m using my mobile telephone invoice as an example.
+The bill comes monthly, so I can create a TextExpander snippet (template) as follows.

 YEAR – MONTH – mobile phone bill